kzdev-net/kzdev.perfutils/Source/Docs/articles/getting-started.md

 # PerfUtils Documentation

-This documentation is for the `KZDev.PerfUtils` package, which contains the `MemoryStreamSlim` class.
-The following sections provide insight and information on usage, how the class operates, and information on performance benchmarks.
+This documentation is for the `KZDev.PerfUtils` package, which contains the `MemoryStreamSlim`, `StringBuilderCache` and `InterlockedOps` classes.
+The following sections provide insight and information on usage, how the classes operate, and information on performance benchmarks.
 For a full API reference, see the [API Reference](xref:KZDev.PerfUtils).

 ## MemoryStreamSlim